Xstrata haggles over management as Glencore deadline nears

 But several top shareholders have objected, with some warning they would vote down any such package they consider excessive - and the merger in the event of a combined vote.

-Two of the sources said a decision had been reached to split the votes, while a third source close to the negotiations said the final structure was still being agreed.
+With just days to go, sources familiar with the deal said the directors could ultimately agree to separate shareholders' vote on the bid from the vote on the more emotive issue of pay.

-"(A split) will give shareholders the ability to choose an alternative.
-Those who only want a deal with Xstrata's managers will be able to do voice that," said one of the sources.
+That would allow Xstrata's board to keep the retention package it is reluctant to change - more than 140 million pounds ($226.7 million) over two years, excluding the outgoing Davis - but allow some shareholders to vote against it without imperilling the deal.

-Another of the sources said Xstrata was still trying to reconcile contradictory views: "There is a lot to balance.
-It is not as simple as (funds and key owners) Blackrock and L&G against the other shareholders - there are wide-ranging views."
+"There is a lot to balance.
+It is not as simple as (funds and key owners) Blackrock and L&G against the other shareholders - there are wide-ranging views," one of the sources said.

 Among other funds, both BlackRock and L&G, which together own 6.5 percent of Xstrata shares, have signalled they do not support elements of the deal.